WokLibCodeClub/Snake/Week3-Changing_Lists/README.md

 Changing Lists
 --------------

-In the Snake project all the letters follow letter S. To make this happen we have to remember where the letter S has been, and we do this by keeping a *list* of all the previous positions.
-So we have to be able to **change** the list.
+In the Snake project all the letters in the word 'Snake' follow the same path as the letter S. To make this happen we have to remember where the letter S has been, and we do this by keeping a *list* of all the previous positions.
+So we have to be able to **change** the list as the letter S moves about.
 This section is about different ways we can change a list we've already made.

 ### Adding an item to the end of a list

-Here is the code to make a list of text items and put the list in a variable called myfruitslist.
+Here is the code from last week to make a list of text items and put the list in a variable called myfruitslist.
 The second line of code prints out the list so we can check the contents:
 ```
 myfruitslist = ['apple', 'orange', 'pear', 'strawberry', 'banana']
 print(myfruitslist)